onethawt/idaplugins-list/README.md

 * [Debugger](https://github.com/cseagle/sk3wldbg): Debugger plugin for IDA Pro backed by the Unicorn Engine

 * [Diaphora](https://github.com/joxeankoret/diaphora): Diaphora (διαφορά, Greek for 'difference') is a program diffing plugin for IDA Pro, similar to Zynamics Bindiff or the FOSS counterparts DarunGrim, TurboDiff, etc...
 It was released during SyScan 2015.

+* [Docker IDA](http://blog.intezer.com/docker-ida/): Run IDA Pro disassembler in Docker containers for automating, scaling and distributing the use of IDAPython scripts.

 * [DOXBox Debugger](https://github.com/wjp/idados): Eric Fry's IDA/DOSBox debugger plugin